-Planning for Long-Term Care
+Planning For Long-Term Care

 As medical technology advances and life spans increase, many Americans fear the financial strain that rising long-term care costs will have on their life savings.
-Proper planning and legal advice from an experienced elder law attorney at Akridge & Balch, P.C. in Auburn, Alabama, can help alleviate many of these fears.
+Proper planning and legal advice from an experienced elder law attorney at Akridge & Balch, P.C., in Auburn, Alabama, can help alleviate many of these fears.

 The cost of a nursing home stay will quickly exhaust most Americans’ retirement savings.
 Medicare, Medicaid and other funding sources may cover the costs of care for a limited time or in limited circumstances, but a large portion of the costs must be absorbed by the person requiring care.
 For that reason, many people rely on long-term care insurance, trusts and annuities, reverse mortgages and other options to defray the costs.

 Some insurance companies now sell long-term care insurance.
-Customers can purchase these policies, intended to cover medical and non-medical costs for those with a chronic illness or disability, for the expenses of in-home caregiving, assisted living care or nursing home care.
+Customers can purchase these policies, intended to cover medical and nonmedical costs for those with a chronic illness or disability, for the expenses of in-home caregiving, assisted living care or nursing home care.
 Long-term care insurance, however, can be quite expensive, and eligibility and policy premiums are determined using your age and health history.
 Long-term care insurance, therefore, might only be beneficial when you have substantial assets that need protection.
 Other options such as trusts, annuities or reverse mortgages may be available if you have the assets to pay for them.

-Medicare and Medicaid
+Medicare And Medicaid

 For those without long-term care insurance or the means to pay privately for long-term care, state and federal assistance through Medicare or Medicaid may be available.
 Such assistance, however, is not without its drawbacks.